Mmolina07/Payroll/README.md

 ## Prerequisites for using the program:

+## Prerequisites:

+Make sure you have a PostgreSQL database and its respective access data

+Psycopg is a PostgreSQL adapter for the Python programming language.
+It is a wrapper for the libpq, the official PostgreSQL client library

+Quick install:
+For most operating systems, the quickest way to install Psycopg is using the wheel package available on PyPI:

+$ pip install psycopg2-binary

+This will install a pre-compiled binary version of the module which does not require the build or runtime prerequisites described below.
+Make sure to use an up-to-date version of pip (you can upgrade it using something like pip install -U pip).

+You may then import the psycopg2 package, as usual:

+"""
+import psycopg2

+# Connect to your postgres DB
+conn = psycopg2.connect("dbname=test user=postgres")

+# Open a cursor to perform database operations
+cur = conn.cursor()

+# Execute a query
+cur.execute("SELECT * FROM my_data")

+# Retrieve query results
+records = cur.fetchall()
+"""

+## Connection to Base Data:

+Copy the file SecretConfig-sample.py as SecretConfig.py and set the connection data to your database in this file.

+In the SecretConfig-Sample file you will find the data required to connect to the database, this data can be found in the Dashboard of your database

+## How to use it?

+This application requires the creation of three essential tables: employees, earnings, and deductions.
+The tables can be created through the console.
+Employee information will be linked by their ID.
+The tables can be modified, deleted, and information can be inserted into them.
+Additionally, it allows for querying and calculating payroll settlements for users in the database.

+To create a table, go to the "view" folder and the "create_table" file.
+To insert information into the table, go to the "create_user" file.
+For queries in the database, navigate to the "search_user" file.
+And to update or modify information, go to the "modify_info" file.

 ### Python Installed:

 1. Open your web browser and go to the official [Python](https://www.python.org/) site.